FluidGroup/swiftui-stack/README.md

 Example Usage
 ---
-1. Import the Stack module in your SwiftUI view file:
+1. Import the SwiftUIStack module in your SwiftUI view file:

 ```swift
 import SwiftUIStack